brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ---

 # Revision History

+[@P2280R1] extended R0 to also include `this`.
+This revision extends that further to consider pointers-to-unknown in addition to references-to-unknown.

 [@P2280R0] was discussed at the EWG telecon on Feb 3, 2021.
 The following polls were taken: